-It's Coming ...

-École Lacombe Upper Elementary

-School 2018/2019 Yearbook.

-To benefit from Lifetouch My Family

-Rewards, you must purchase your

-yearbook online at YBPay.lifetouch.com

-with Yearbook ID Code: 13193619
+It's Coming ... École Lacombe Upper Elementary School 2019/2020 Yearbook.
+To benefit from Lifetouch My Family Rewards, you must purchase your yearbook online at ybpay.lifetouch.ca with Yearbook ID Code: 13193620

-For those that can't order online, envelopes have been sent home soon to place orders by cheque.
+For those that can't order online, envelopes will be sent home soon to place orders by cheque.